Jeganmahi/AffordMed-Task-1/README.md

 # AffordMed Task1

-create a env variable with database url as
+create a env variable in backend with database url as

 ```